arangodb/velocystream/README.md

 The total size of the data package is (24 + b1) bytes.
 This number is stored in the length field.
 If one needs to send messages larger than UINT32\_MAX, then these messages must be chunked.
-In general it is a good idea to restrict the maximal size to a few megabyte.
+In general it is a good idea to restrict the maximal size to a few megabytes.

-The total message size is "length" - 24.

 **Notes:**